 Sometimes the actual asset allocation may be different from the strategic asset allocation for the pre-mixed options.
 This is due to market fluctuations, new investment opportunities, irregular cash flow levels and when we make changes in response to market movements.
-The actual asset allocations for all investment options are updated monthly and can be found in investment options.
+The actual asset allocations for all investment options are updated semi-annually and can be found with our portfolio holdings.

 Read more about asset allocations and investment objectives in the Investment guide.

 Valuation of assets

 We value our investments regularly so we can process transactions at values that are fair and equitable for all.

 For valuation purposes, our investments are divided into four categories as follows: